 Carmel Contempt Attorney

-Retain Representation from a Hamilton County Family Lawyer
+Retain Representation from an Indianapolis Family Lawyer

 In family law cases, when one side refuses or simply fails to follow the terms set out in a court order or approved divorce settlement, they can found in contempt.
 There are many ways a party may be in contempt of a court order.
 For instance, if a parent actively interferes with the terms of a parenting time order, a finding of contempt may be appropriate.
 Another example is when one spouse is required to transfer property to the other spouse, but fails to do so or ignores a deadline.